-Advances In Thermo-Chemical Diffusion Processes
+Advances in Thermochemical Diffusion Processes

-In modern heat treatment furnaces, the diffused elements usually originate from gases reacting at high temperatures with the metallic surfaces.
+In modern heat treatment furnaces, the diffused elements usually originate from gases reacting at high temperatures with the all-metal surfaces.
 This can be a pure thermal and chemical reaction as a consequence of the thermal dissociation of the gases.
 An increase of the reaction velocity can be achieved in utilizing an electric field in order to ionize the reaction gas (plasma) resulting in largely increased mass transfer.

-The most economical gassing process is the direct-feed of a fuel (hydrocarbon gas) plus an oxidizing gas (air, carbon-dioxide or water) into the furnace and creating a CO- and H2 –containing carburizing atmosphere inside the furnace .
+The most economical gassing process is the direct feed of a fuel (hydrocarbon gas) plus an oxidizing gas (air, carbon dioxide or water) into the furnace and creating a CO- and H2- containing carburizing atmosphere inside the furnace .

-1.1 Low-Pressure Carburising
+1.1 Low-Pressure Carburizing

-The main advantages of low-pressure carburising are the increased mass transfer resulting in reduced process times, improved layer uniformity, no internal oxidation, increased stress resistance and better surface quality (in connection with gas quenching) .
+The main advantages of low-pressure carburizing are the increased mass transfer resulting in reduced process times, improved layer uniformity, no internal oxidation, increased stress resistance and better surface quality (in connection with gas quenching) .

 1.2 Low-Pressure Carbonitriding